-For those students seeking off-campus housing, we encourage you to consult the classified ads, utilize the local realtors (all of whom are located along Main Street and do not charge for their services), visit the law school (a great many apartment listings are posted on the bulletin boards in and around the building) and drive around town.
+For those students seeking off-campus housing, we encourage you to consult the classified ads, utilize the local realtors (all of whom are located along Main Street and do not charge for their services), visit the law school, and drive around town.
 Lexington is small enough that a great many landlords advertise an availability by simply posting a sign in front of the property.
 For more information about off-campus housing, please feel free to consult our webpage for off-campus housing.

 Traditionally, law student housing is available on-campus at Woods Creek Apartments.
 However, due to undergraduate housing renovations, Woods Creek Apartments will not be available to law students for the 2013-2014 academic year.